Krymsky Val, 10

 The exhibition is completed by works from the 1980s-1990s which, are continuously "open" because the Tretyakov Gallery is always prepared to increase its collection with the latest and most topical works by Russian artists.

-In addition, the Gallery at Krymsky Val regularly organises various exhibitions of classic and contemporary art by Russian and foreign artists.
-Among the major exhibitions held here since 2000: "Videosculpture from Germany", Karl Bryullov’s 200th Birthday Anniversary, "In Malevich’s Circle", Pierre Soulage.
-Black Light, Victor Popkov.
-1932-1974 and "The Sound and the Image.
+In addition, the Gallery on Krymsky Val regularly organises various exhibitions of classic and contemporary art by Russian and foreign artists.
+Among the major exhibitions held here since 2000: are "Videosculpture from Germany", Karl Bryullov’s 200th Birthday Anniversary, "In Malevich’s Circle", Pierre Soulage.
+Black Light, Victor Popkov, 1932-1974 and "The Sound and the Image.
 Music in Russian Art of the 11th-20th centuries".

-The Children’s Creative Studio has been running at the Tretyakov Gallery at Krymsky Val since 2002 under the patronage of Johnson & Johnson Co.
+The Children’s Creative Studio has been running at the Tretyakov Gallery on Krymsky Val since 2002 under the patronage of Johnson & Johnson Co.

-The uniqueness of the work with children in this Children’s Creative Centre is determined by the fact that it functions side by side with the 20th century art exhibition, which represents the most daring artistic experiments of the previous century.
+The work with children in the Children’s Creative Centre is unique in that it functions side by side with the 20th century art exhibition which houses the most daring artistic experiments of the previous century.